-When selected well, music in the office can offer benefits for employees and productivity like:
+When selected well, music in the office can offer benefits for employees and productivity.
+Music can:

-- Recalling memories, which makes recalling data easier.
+- Help with recalling memories, which makes recalling data easier.

-- Reducing distractions in offices with open floorplans.
+- Reduce distractions in offices with open floorplans.

 - Classical music: Based on something called “the Mozart effect,” listening to classical music can slightly improve abstract reasoning and cognition.
-While this specific effect is contested, classical music comes with several tempos, tones, and instrumentation, which makes it a great option for background music in the office.
+While this specific effect is contested, classical music comes with several tempos, tones, and instrument combinations, which makes it a great option for background music in the office.

-- Video game soundtracks: These also tend to feature modulation so players have greater energy and attention at certain crucial parts of the game.
-Using certain tracks from games can keep mood and focus on tasks up.
+- Video game soundtracks: These also tend to be instrumental and modulated so players have greater energy and attention at crucial parts of the game.
+Using certain tracks from games can improve mood and boost the ability to focus.

 - Nature sounds: Music based on natural sounds or even just soundtracks of natural environments, like waves or birds, can help employees relax and feel good.
-However, some people find these distracting, annoying, or fatiguing, so it may be important to understand the psychology of your office overall before implementing this soundtrack.
+However, some people find these distracting, annoying, or fatiguing, so it’s important to understand the psychology of your office overall before implementing this soundtrack.

 - Other instrumental tracks: Music designed to have a consistent rhythm, tempo, and mode over an entire album, with no distracting lyrics, can also improve focus, mood, and cognition.
 This does not have to be classical.
 Ambient, electronic dance music, and modern piano scores are available.